elastx/elx-docs/content/en/docs/mail-relay/overview.md

 A correct result must include the exact string `include:elastx.email`.

-**Note:** Elastx Mail Relay does not support checking of sub-includes - the `include:elastx.email` has to be present on the domain itself.
+**Note:** Elastx Mail Relay does support sub-include, limited to 1 level of nesting - the `include:elastx.email` must either be present on the domain itself, or on the SPF record for one of the other `include:<domain>` domains.

 ### Example 1